When is International Rabbit Day?

 If you love rabbits, you can celebrate this day by stopping rabbit hunting or companies that use rabbits in animal testing.

-FAQ on Rabbits
+FAQs on Rabbits

 Is International Rabbit Day a Real Holiday?